S-duality wall of SQCD from Toda braiding: Braiding kernel

 The integrand in~\eqref{kernel-expression} has poles at

 and

 for integers $m,n\geq 0$.
 As mentionned before, the contour for $\I\tau$ is chosen with poles~\eqref{kernel-degenerate-lpoles} on the left and poles~\eqref{kernel-degenerate-rpoles} on the right.
 This is possible as long as the two sets of poles are disjoint.
 Otherwise, the contour is pinched between the two sets and the integral diverges.

-Whenever one of the~\eqref{kernel-degenerate-lpoles} is equal to $q-\frac{\kappa_4}{\NToda}-\vev{\I a_{12},h_s}+mb+n/b$, the contour is pinched, but the prefactors in~\eqref{kernel-expression} (more precisely, the denominator $\Gamma_b$~functions) cancel the singularity.
-On the other hand, if one of the~\eqref{kernel-degenerate-lpoles} is equal to $q-\frac{\kappa_2}{\NToda}+\vev{\I a_{32},h_s}+mb+n/b$, then prefactors do not cancel the singularity, and the braiding kernel is genuinely singular.
-These singularity, together with those of numerator $\Gamma_b$~functions in~\eqref{kernel-expression}, precisely reproduce singularities of the u-channel three-point functions, at least for the Toda CFT:
+To understand the divergence, consider a simple model of a contour integral pinched by poles getting close together from the two sides of the contour.
+Let $f(z)$ be holomorphic in a neighborhood of~$a$, and $a_L$ and $a_R$ be points in this neighborhood.
+Then

+where the initial contour goes between the two points, with $a_L$ on its left and $a_R$ on its right, and where the second contour is moved through~$a_L$.
+As $a_L,a_R\to a$, the second term is regular, so the residue is $2\pi\I f(a)$.
+This residue is obtained from the original integrand by taking the limit $a_L,a_R\to a$ then considering the second residue of the result $f(z)/(z-a)^2$.
+We denote this operation of taking the second residue as ${\res}^2$.